Boxing: Punches

-There are four basic punches in boxing: the jab, cross, hook and uppercut.
+There are eight basic punches in boxing, with six of them: the jab, cross, lead hook, rear hook, lead uppercut and rear uppercut, being the most used.
+The lead overhand and rear overhand are the remaining basic punches.
 Any punch other than a jab is considered a power punch.
 If a boxer is right-handed (orthodox), their left hand is the lead hand and his right hand is the rear hand.
 For a left-handed boxer or southpaw, the hand positions are reversed.
+When using these punches in combinations they are often referred to as numbers, with the jab being the number 1, cross being 2, lead hook 3, rear hook 4, lead uppercut 5 and rear uppercut 6.
+For example, a jab and cross combination would be referred to as a 1-2 combination.

 For clarity, the following assumes a right-handed boxer.